Spinning Chandelier: Attributes

-The artwork was inspired by an earlier work of Rodney Graham, titled Torqued Chandelier Release.
+The artwork was inspired by an earlier work of Graham, titled Torqued Chandelier Release.
 That work was inspired by an experiment by scientist Isaac Newton, involving a half-filled bucket of water suspended from an unwinding rope.

 History

 A public unveiling ceremony was held on November 27, 2019.

 Reception

 The public's response to the artwork has been mixed.
 Its $4.8 million cost and symbolic grandeur has been seen by local residents as excessive, especially in an area with a housing and homelessness crisis.
 Other local residents expressed positive views of its design, including its programmed cyclical motion.